proxv/jsbundle/README.md

 * The special variable *\_\_dirname* doesn't really make sense in the context of browser modules, so while the variable exists, its value is *undefined*.

-## Configuration and JSBUNDLE\_ENV

-### Example Config

-    {
-      "defaults": {
-        "mangleNames": false,
-      },

-      "production": {
-        "mangleNames" true
-      }
-    }

-*jsbundle* uses the "defaults" configuration as a base, and then, depending on the value of the JSBUNDLE\_ENV environment variable, overrides or adds more values.

-In the example above, if the value of JSBUNDLE\_ENV is "production", module names will be mangled.

-**See the included [jsbundle.json](https://raw.github.com/proxv/jsbundle/master/jsbundle.json) for an annotated example of all configuration options.**

 ## Thanks To